YashwantBhosale/Fake-News-Detection/README.md

 ### Contributing
 If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
 Any contributions are welcome!

-*The project currently does not have any frontend and is only available as an API service.
-If you would like to contribute a frontend for the service, that would be greatly appreciated!*

 **Steps for contributing**
 1. Fork the repository
 2. Clone the repository